Print a copy of the page (2017-2018)

 This notice serves to disclose required student consumer information in regards to how withdrawals may affect your Title IV Funds.

-The Higher Education Amendment of 1998 required schools to implement The Return of Title IV Refund Funds policy when a Title IV funds recipient withdraws from school.
-A Title IV recipient is defined as a student who has received Title IV funds (excluding Federal Work Study funds but including Federal Direct PLUS Loan funds) OR has met the conditions that entitle the student to a late disbursement.
+The Higher Education Amendment of 1998 required schools to implement a Return of Title IV Refund Funds Policy when a Title IV (federal financial aid) recipient withdraws from school.
+A federal financial aid recipient is defined as a student who has received Title IV funds such as but no limited to Federal Pell Grant, Federal Supplement Educational Opportunity Grant, Federal Direct Loans, Federal Perkins Loan, and Federal Direct PLUS Loan.

 Title IV funds are awarded to students with the assumption that he/she will attend school for the entire term or payment period.
 As a federal financial aid recipient, it is important to understand that there is a unique refund schedule for your financial aid that differs from the university tuition and fee refund schedule.
 Students who completely withdraw from classes (dropping of all courses) or student who began attendance and failed to earn a passing grade in at least one course offered over an entire term or payment period (known as an Unofficial Withdrawal) are subject to the Return of Title IV refund calculation as dictated by federal regulations.

 Earned aid is determined based on the number of calendar days the student attended classes divided by the total number of calendar days in the term.
 The result is a percentage of federal aid funds that the student is entitled to keep.

 For example, a student who attends 20% of the term has earned 20% of the total aid value that was disbursed to their student account.

 The total federal aid disbursed at the point of withdrawal less the earned amount constitutes the unearned aid that must be returned to the federal government.
 The school will initiate a return of unearned aid in the following order:

 - Federal Perkins Loan

 - Federal Parent or Graduate PLUS Loan